merenlab/anvio.org/tutorials/interactive-interface/index.md

 If you save a state called 'default', it will automatically be loaded when launching the interactive interface.

 Your second task will be to apply the same color to all sample layers.
 You can manually change the color for the three layers one by one, but one day you will have a display with 100 layers and YOU REALLY DON'T WANT TO CHANGE ALL OF THEM ONE BY ONE.
 So you can use the 'Edit attributes for multiple layers', which applies a change (color, height, etc) to the selected layers.
-You can select layers by checking the right-most checkbox, or you can search for layer names matching some characters like this:
+You can select layers by checking the right-most checkbox, or you can search for layer names matching some characters like this (hit enter or click away from the box for the changes to apply):

 {% include IMAGE path="/images/interactive-interface/exercise1_04.png" width=80 %}